Siddharth-Gautam0/Siddharth-Gautam0/README.md

 <img alt="banner" src="zS.png">

+<h1 align="center">I'm a Programmer, a reader, and a chess enthusiast. <br> I like to explore new technologies, and build stuff from whatever tools I can get my hands on.</h1>

 - 🔭 I’m currently working on Django, and a Deepfake project.
 - 🌱 I’m currently learning Maven
 - 💬 Ask me about *anything in tech*